Begin your journey by creating a free OrderCloud Portal account and understanding what it can do.Suggest an edit

 Creating a Portal account is free, and provides access to all OrderCloud features through a sandbox environment in the default Azure Us-West region.
 You can create an account manually using an email address or alternatively sign-in using GitHub or Google.
 You can always link these accounts later in your Portal authentication settings if you do not wish to use GitHub or Google right away.

 You will need to provide an email address and validate ownership before continuing with the registration process.
 Once you have validated your email using a verification code (or authenticated Portal to use your GitHub or Google account), you will be asked to fill out some additional information, such as your Name, Username, and Password.
-Your Username will be searchable by other Portal Users so that Team and Organization administrators can find you when collaborating on larger projects.
-Your email address remains private until you accept an invitation to a Team or Organization.
+Your Username will be searchable by other Portal Users so that Team and Marketplace administrators can find you when collaborating on larger projects.
+Your email address remains private until you accept an invitation to a Team or Marketplace.

 Below we cover some of the basic account settings available.
 These aren't absolutely necessary for the Getting Started journey so if you wish you can skip ahead and star the "Creating Your First Marketplace" guide